El Chalten & Fitzroy in the background (Argentina) - Is El Chalten Worth It?

 Is El Chalten Worth Visiting?
-12 Great Reasons To Visit Argentine Patagonia
+13 Things You Need To Know

 Nestled in the southern reaches of Argentine Patagonia, El Chalten is a haven for adventurers, hikers, and nature enthusiasts.
 If you've been contemplating a trip to this remote corner of the world, the answer is a resounding yes.
 Here are 12 great reasons that make El Chalten a worth-while destination.